kenatiod/MUT/Understanding Machine Understanding.md

 (Appendix A3 provides a survey of existing AI evaluation frameworks and their methodologies, as well as a comparative analysis with the proposed testing approach.)

-### 3.3 --  The need for evaluating genuine understanding, not just knowledge
+### 3.3 -- The Need for Evaluating Genuine Understanding, Not Just Knowledge

 To develop AI systems that can be considered truly intelligent and capable partners for humans, researchers and developers must move beyond evaluating surface-level knowledge retrieval.
 Instead, robust mechanisms are needed for assessing whether these systems have achieved deeper understanding akin to human comprehension.
 This means probing an AI system's ability to:

 - Explain underlying rationales and causal mechanisms
 - Recognize patterns and construct coherent conceptual models